NAORIKU/manabi/README.md

-# ʕ •́؈•̀) `worker-typescript-template`
+# manabi

-A batteries included template for kick starting a TypeScript Cloudflare worker project.
+Today I Learned for my children.

 ## Note: You must use [wrangler](https://developers.cloudflare.com/workers/cli-wrangler/install-update) 1.17 or newer to use this template.